transloadit/uppy/website/src/docs/dashboard.md

 Add light animations when the modal dialog is opened or closed, for a more satisfying user experience.

-### `browserUploadType: 'files'`
+### `fileManagerSelectionType: 'files'`

-Configure the type of upload allowed.
+Configure the type of selections allowed when browsing your file system via the file manager selection window.
 May be either 'files', 'folders', or 'both'.
-Folder upload may not be supported on all [browsers](https://caniuse.com/#feat=input-file-directory).
+Selecting entire folders for upload may not be supported on all [browsers](https://caniuse.com/#feat=input-file-directory).

 ### `proudlyDisplayPoweredByUppy: true`